Children on Campus Policy

 Organised visits to campus

-- A staff member who wishes to host a formally organised visit by children to campus must seek prior permission to do so from his or her line manager or, if required under the policy of the relevant Faculty/Division, from the relevant Dean, Director or equivalent.
+- A staff member who wishes to host a formally organised visit by children to campus must seek prior permission to do so from their line manager or, if required under the policy of the area concerened, from the relevant Pro Vice-Chancellor, Deputy Vice-Chancellor or equivalent.

-- A staff member responsible for hosting a visit by children to campus is required to seek and follow the advice of the University's Health and Safety Coordinator about appropriate controls and levels of supervision and the identification of hazards.
+- A staff member responsible for hosting a visit by children to campus is required to seek and follow the advice of the Associate Director Safety and Wellness about appropriate controls and levels of supervision and the identification of hazards.

 Children in class